Tax Increment Financing (TIF) Decertification

 • A city’s ability to pay is compared to its calculated expenditure need to determine the amount of LGA received.

-• A city that has enough revenue-raising capacity to meet its spending needs does not receive LGA.
+• A city that has enough revenue-raising capacity to meet its spending needs according to the formula does not receive LGA.

-Cities with large shares of net tax capacity in TIF districts will likely see a decrease in their LGA distribution when the districts are decertified, as the difference between calculated need and capacity narrows.
+Cities with large proportions of their net tax capacity in TIF districts will likely see a decrease in their LGA distribution when the districts are decertified, as the difference between calculated need and capacity narrows.